graphhopper/graphhopper/docs/web/api-doc.md

 Parameter   | Default | Description
 :-----------|:--------|:-----------
-point       | -       |Specifiy multiple points for which the route should be calculated.
+point       | -       | Specifiy multiple points for which the route should be calculated.
 The order is important.
-Currently only two point parameter are supported.
-At least two points have to be specified. locale      | en      | The locale of the result.
+Specify at least two points. locale      | en      | The locale of the result.
 E.g. pt_PT for Portuguese or de for German instructions| true  | If instruction should be calculated and returned vehicle     | car     | The vehicle for which the route should be calculated.
 Other vehicles are foot and bike